-It usually helps if you pull your toes hard up towards your ankle or rub the muscle hard.
+It may help to ease cramp if you pull your toes hard up towards your ankle or rub the muscle hard.

 Feeling faint in pregnancy

-Pregnant women can often feel faint.
+You may feel faint while pregnant.
 This is due to hormonal changes.
 Fainting happens if your brain is not getting enough blood and, therefore, not enough oxygen.